Discovery

 Invoking included plugins from plugin code

-A plugin that includes other plugins can invoke them programmatically via the SDK:InvokeIncludedPluginCommand enforces that you can only call plugins explicitly listed in your Includes — it returns an error if you try to call a plugin your metadata does not declare.
+A plugin that includes other plugins can invoke registered RPC methods programmatically via the SDK:InvokeIncludedPluginRPC enforces that you can only call plugins explicitly listed in your Includes.
+It returns an error if you try to call a plugin your metadata does not declare.

 Adding a new plugin